Darvish: Meeting Gurriel not needed after racist gesture | New Country 923

-LOS ANGELES (AP) — Yu Darvish didn’t think it was necessary to meet with Yuri Gurriel after the Houston first baseman’s racist gesture toward the Dodgers pitcher.
+LOS ANGELES (AP) — Yu Darvish didn’t think it was necessary to meet with Yuli Gurriel after the Houston first baseman’s racist gesture toward the Dodgers pitcher.

 Gurriel contacted the Dodgers and told them he wanted to meet with the pitcher in person and apologize.

-Note: This story has been corrected to fix Gurriel’s first name to Yuli , instead of Yuri, in first paragraph.